 I forgot my password.
 What can I do?

-You will need click on the “Forgot?” link.
+You will need click on the “Forgot password?” link.
 This will send an email to reset your password, to the email address that you used for your application.
 Please check your junk/spam mail to ensure that the email has not been sent there.

 Can I still apply if I do not have a valid passport?

 Yes, you can submit your application without a valid passport.
 Instead you can provide your National ID or current invalid passport within the application form.
-However, if you are selected for an award you will need to ensure that a copy of your passport is valid for the entire period of your stay in your host country and is sent to the CSFP unit so that you flight(s) can be arranged.
+However, if you are selected for an award you will need to ensure that a copy of your passport is valid for the entire period of your stay in your host country.

 Can the deadline for submitting my application be extended?